xahid007/Deep-Learning/MNIST Dataset Classificaiton using CNN/README.md

 ## Results

 The model achieves a high accuracy on the MNIST test set.
-Here's the results section with the accuracy by class presented in a table format:
+Here's the results section with the accuracy by class presented:

----

-## Results

 ### Test Loss: 0.032940